vjthedeejay/asfparse/README.md

 ## Quick Start

-To build the code on Linux/Mac and create an executable named `asfparse`, run the following command
+To build the code on Linux/Mac and create an executable named `asfparse` in the current directory, run the Makefile by typing

-    gcc main.c util.c parse.c display.c -o asfparse
+    make

-To run the executable on an example file
+To run the executable on an example file, type

     ./asfparse example.asf

+To remove the executable and objects in the current directory, type

+    make clean